Doctors, Nurses and the Paperwork Crisis That Could Unite Them. This is why nurses and physicians must come together.

 The impossibility of being an expert: empowering physicians with new-new information.
 The godfather of evidence-based medicine, Dr.

 Is it possible to be an expert nowadays, asks BMJ.
 Every doctor has an ethical duty to keep up to date.
 Is this just getting more difficult or has it already become impossible?
+Since Alvin Toffler coined the phrase “information overload” in 1970, the growth of scientific and medical information has been inexorable.
+There are now 25 400 journals in science, technology, and medicine, and their number is increasing by 3.5% a year; in 2009, they published 1.5 million articles.
+One response of the medical profession to the increasing scientific basis and clinical capacity of medicine has been to increase subspecialisation.
 The impossibility of being an expert: empowering physicians with new-new information.
 Key Findings from U.S. Digital Marketing Spending Survey, 2013.
 Marketing leaders have secured bigger budgets to define markets and attract, acquire and retain customers.

 Yet, increased funding is a double-edged sword.
 It brings new opportunities but puts more pressure on marketers to deliver and prove a return on the investments.
 Use our seven key findings to benchmark your marketing budgets and review our recommendations to enhance your digital marketing efforts.
 World Internet Users Statistics Usage and World Population Stats.
 20th WCP: What Is Information?
 In the books and papers on brain science, cognitive science, etc., one of the most frequently used terms is information.